Campaign And Line Item Budget¶

 A CPM fee is a fixed amount, unrelated to any parameters of the selected strategy.
 It should not be included in the line item CPM in case a CPM strategy is selected.

-The amount of a media fee is calculated as a percentage from the total media cost.
+The amount of a media fee is calculated as a percentage from the SSP original media cost.

 Budget metrics in reporting¶